maptiler/maptiler-sdk-js/readme.md

 Again, if no color is specified, a random one from a list is being picked:
 ![](images/screenshots/polygon-transparent.png)

-Plenty of options are available to create the interesting thematic visualizations:
+Plenty of options are available to create interesting thematic visualizations:

 ```ts
 helpers.addPolygon(map, {